awsdocs/amazon-s3-userguide/doc_source/AuthUsingTempFederationToken.md

  9.   ]
 10. }
 ```
-For more information about how to create an IAM user, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
+For more information about how to create an IAM user, see [Creating Your First IAM user and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 After creating an IAM user and attaching the preceding policy, you can run the following example\.
 For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 ```